datacrystals/AIStoryWriter/README.md

 ## Contributing

 I welcome contributions, please either email me at `thomas.liao13 [at] gmail.com`, or open up a pull request (or both)!

+If you encounter issues, please feel free to also open up an issue - I'll do my best to help with those!